|

 being a Grandma????....
 No???
 Well,

 Well, that's about it, I guess.
-But if you're not one of those who
+So, if you're not one of those who

 "stuff", I'd be glad to hear from you.
 Drop me a line